“The project has received industry recognition from all corners of the globe”

 Lighting Design and Application, USA – Paul Tarricone

-The Hopewell Centre has also incorporated airborne special effects with the integration of a Laservision 40 Watt Stella~Ray laser system to the building’s roof top.
-The laser system enables animated beams of light to span the harbour, connecting the audience on the Tsim Sha Tsui promenade.
+The Hopewell Centre has also incorporated airborne special effects with the integration of a Laservision 40 Watt Stella~Ray laser system to the building’s rooftop.
+The LASER system enables animated beams of light to span the harbour, connecting the audience on the Tsim Sha Tsui promenade during ‘A Symphony of Lights’ city-wide light show.